bixgomez/deansluyterWP/wordpress/wp-content/plugins/permalink-manager/README.txt

 == Screenshots ==

-1. "Permalink editor".
+1. Permalink URI editor.
+2. Permalink URI editor in Gutenberg.
-2. "Find and replace" section.
+3. "Find & replace" tool.
-3. "Regenerate/Reset" section.
-4. "Permastructures" section.
+4. "Regenerate/Reset" tool.
-5. A list of updated posts.
+5. A list of updated posts after the permalinks are regenerated.
-6. Editable URI box in Post/Page/CPT edit pagees.
-7. Settings section.
-8. URI Editor in Gutenberg.
+6. Permastructure settings.
+7. Permastructure settings (different permalink structure per language).
+8. Permalink Manager settings.

 == Changelog ==

-= 2.1.2.3 =
+= 2.2.0 =
+* Hotfix for WPML - ?lang query parameter is now appended correctly
+* Support for comment pages endpoint
+* Minor code adjustments
-* Metabox for Gutenberg enabled also in CPT
+* Metabox for Gutenberg enabled also for CPT
+* Further improvements for redirect hooks
-* Hotfix for Polylang (language parsed as a subdomain)
+* Hotfix for WP Customizer
+* Native slugs are saved correctly in Gutenberg editor
+* New filter - "permalink_manager_filter_permastructure" + Permastructures can be now translated from admin panel

 = 2.1.2.1/2.1.2.2 =
 * Hotfix for "Force custom slugs" option - now special characters are not removed if "Yes, use post/term titles + do not strip special characters: .|-+" mode is set.
-* Hotfix for custom fields support in custom permalinks (Permalink Manager Pro)
+* Hotfix for custom fields support in custom permalinks

 = 2.1.2 =
 * Hotfix for WP All Import - default permalinks are now assigned correctly to imported posts + possibility to disable WP All Import custom URI functions in Permalink Manager settings